Microsoft OneNote: How to use

 Creating and Editing Notes

-OneNote includes drawing tools and a variety of input support, when adding content, each gets a layer of its own and can be moved or deleted without impacting other content.
+OneNote includes drawing tools and a variety of input support.
+When adding content, each gets a layer of its own and can be moved or deleted without impacting other content.
 For example, a section of highlighted text will not bleed through a page or obscure text in OneNote.
 Like all Microsoft Office applications using the Undo function, everything can be undone.

 OneNote also tracks when content is added, users can click into a text box (right-click and select the last option in the context menu) this will display the author’s name alongside the date and time the text box was created.